psex and psex_Fis compute the probability that repeated

 Otherwise, we let the options to work with frequencies at genet level

-) or ramet level (RR = FALSE
+(genet = TRUE) or ramet level (RR = FALSE and

-genet = FALSE
+genet = FALSE).

-are computed as probability for two
+if MLGsim = TRUE, psex are computed as probability for two

 units to be derived from distinct sexual reproductive event to be C(N,2)